Bashar403/BasharsBookstore/BasharsBookstore/README.txt

 added 2 cshtml creat and edit

 2235
-update the html and added asp action
+update the html and added asp action \

+2254
+updated the category controller to implement the edit and create